 Response of Florida Shelf Ecosystems to Climate Change: The FLaSH Project

-The FLaSH Ecosystem Project builds upon earlier efforts to conduct benthic habitat mapping in Florida by including consideration of climate change impacts, especially ocean acidification, on living marine resources along the shelf.
-Scientists are studying ocean chemistry to better understand the impacts of higher levels of atmospheric CO2 on marine and coastal resources.
+The FLaSH Ecosystem Project built upon earlier efforts to conduct benthic habitat mapping in Florida by including consideration of climate change impacts, particularly ocean acidification, on living marine resources along the shelf.
+Scientists studied ocean chemistry to better understand the impacts of higher levels of atmospheric CO2 on marine and coastal resources, and created resources to inform potential remediation efforts to protect resources along Florida’s shelf.

 The Florida shelf is an ancient carbonate platform comprised of calcifying organisms such as shellfish, plankton, coral, and macroalgae.
 A decrease in the pH of oceans may cause physiological effects and will reduce the availability of the chemical compounds required for these organisms to create their shells and skeletons; this in turn may affect the marine food web that relies on phytoplankton as its base.
 The ability of these organisms to create calcium carbonate shells also has an impact on sediment production and the type of sediment present in the ecosystem (e.g., calcium carbonate vs. silica sands).
 The east and west shelves of Florida, bordering the Atlantic Ocean and Gulf of Mexico respectively, are comprised of both carbonate and silica sediment.